 Try-outs are usually the first two Saturdays of March.
 Games begin around the second week of April (after Spring Break) and the last week of play is the first week of June (this includes the City Tournament for AAA and Majors).
 Memorial weekend is a baseball holiday.

 4) How can I volunteer to coach?

 5) How is my child assigned a team?

 AAA and Majors will try-out and be placed in a draft.
 You will be notified by email when your child has been placed on a team.
-T-Ball, Single A and Double A will be placed on teams by coaching staff.
+Single A and Double A will be placed on teams by coaching staff.
 Coach’s kids will be placed on teams and then a random generator will assign players.
-Player / Coaches requests are not permitted for upper divisions (AA - Maj).
+Player / Coaches requests are not permitted for upper divisions (AA - Majors).

 6) How are registration fees used?